 - To establish and require all students to meet the technical and academic standards for admission, progression, and completion of any Midwestern University program. - · Maintain Midwestern University's academic and technical standards. - Request current documentation from a student completed by an appropriate professional source to verify the need for, and make recommendations concerning, reasonable accommodations.

-MWU policy requires diagnostic testing done within the last 36 months must be provided in the documentation.
-Self-evaluation questionnaires are not accepted as diagnostic of a disability. - Engage with the student in an interactive process in an attempt to understand the limitations caused by the impairment and assess the reasonableness of available accommodations. - Discuss a student's need for reasonable accommodations with the professional source of their documentation with the student's signed consent authorizing such discussion. - Select among equally effective and appropriate accommodations that may be different than any or all recommended accommodations. - Deny a request for accommodations if the documentation fails to verify the need for the requested services, or the documentation is not provided in a timely manner. - Refuse to provide an accommodation(s) that is/are inappropriate or unreasonable including any that: - Pose a direct threat to the health and safety of others; - · Constitute a substantial change or alteration to an essential element of a course or program.
+- Engage with the student in an interactive process in an attempt to understand the limitations caused by the impairment and assess the reasonableness of available accommodations. - Discuss a student's need for reasonable accommodations with the professional source of their documentation with the student's signed consent authorizing such discussion. - Select among equally effective and appropriate accommodations that may be different than any or all recommended accommodations. - Deny a request for accommodations if the documentation fails to verify the need for the requested services, or the documentation is not provided in a timely manner. - Refuse to provide an accommodation(s) that is/are inappropriate or unreasonable including any that: - Pose a direct threat to the health and safety of others; - · Constitute a substantial change or alteration to an essential element of a course or program.